sinclairzx81/threadbox/readme.md

 // JavaScript users can use __Marshal(Foo) if
 // decorators are not available.
 ```
-Marshalling class instances isn't free and is generally slower than passing plain JS objects.
-Use only when you need to move runtime logic between threads.
+Note: There is a serialization cost to marshling.
+For performance, only `Marshal` when you need to move logic in and out of threads.

 <a name="Mutex"></a>